jonathaneunice/nulltype/README.rst

 Notes
 =====

-* Version 2.2.5 updates testing for mid-2016 Python
+* Version 2.2.6 updates testing for early 2017 Python
-  versions, including the new 3.6 alphas.

-* Version 2.2.2 completes automated code coverage metrics with both line and branch coverage at
-  100%. *Hooah!*
+  versions.
+Successfully packaged for, and tested against, all late-model versions of Python: 2.6, 2.7, 3.3, 3.4, 3.5, and 3.6, as well as PyPy 5.6.0 (based on 2.7.12) and PyPy3 5.5.0 (based on 3.3.5).

-* See ``CHANGES.yml`` for the full Change Log.
+* See ``CHANGES.yml`` for the complete Change Log.

 * Automated multi-version testing managed with `pytest
   <http://pypi.python.org/pypi/pytest>`_, `pytest-cov